Skip to main content

 A hybrid workplace policy helps employers set clear expectations around working locations, availability, communication, and performance.
 It also supports fairness and consistency by making the same rules apply across teams, while helping employers stay aligned with flexible working requirements and contractual obligations.
 A well‑structured hybrid policy can reduce confusion, support employee wellbeing, and make hybrid working easier to manage in practice.

-How should one structure a hybrid work policy template?
+How should you structure a hybrid work policy template?

 A strong hybrid policy template should include: